 Your daypack should be as light as possible.
 Leave heavier alternatives for other treks.
 Moreover, make sure that your daypack fits your back comfortably.
 We recommend testing it on a smaller hike before Kilimanjaro to make sure it is suitable and comfortable for this adventure.

 While choosing a backpack please pay attention to the following:

 - Your Kilimanjaro backpack should have a rain cover.
 Rain can start quickly, and it will be necessary to protect the contents.

 - It should have side pockets for trekking poles, a water flask (bottle) and other items that you deem useful to have in easy access.

 - A good backpack should also have a hip belt which is helpful for reducing weight pressure.

 - Ideally, a daypack should be compatible with a camel bag/hydration bladder.

 The best hiking daypacks are produced by Black Diamond.

-A duffle bag is where you will keep most of your Kilimanjaro gear, such as clothing, hiking boots (unless you’ve decided to put them on straight from the first day), sleeping bag and more.
+A duffle bag is where you will keep most of your Kilimanjaro clothes and gear, such as hiking boots (unless you’ve decided to put them on straight from the first day), sleeping bag and more.
 A porter will be carrying it all the time.
 Typically, porters carry duffle bags on their heads, making it necessary to choose soft models for their comfort.
 The total distance covered by a porter with your duffle on his head will be (depending on the route) around 40-50 km.

 Your fully loaded duffle bag should weigh up to 15 kg according to Kilimanjaro National Park regulations.